News in brief:

 Virgin Atlantic launches its Winter sale

 Virgin Atlantic has decided to steal a march on British Airways by being the first to launch its Winter sale.
-BA is holding firm and will be starting its sale on the day it originally planned – which I know but can’t tell you!
+BA is holding firm and will be starting its sale on the day it originally planned, which will be soon.

 All fare classes are included.
 To be honest, the Upper Class deals are not sparkling – the cheapest New York ticket is £2,029.
 Premium Economy looks better at £849 for travel up to mid March.